-(1) An eligible person may apply to SAET for an order under this section.

-- (2) SAET may make one or more of the orders set out in subsection (3) in relation to a person who has- - (a) engaged in discriminatory conduct for a prohibited reason; or - (b) requested, instructed, induced, encouraged, authorised or assisted another person to engage in discriminatory conduct for a prohibited reason; or - (c) contravened section 108. - (3) For the purposes of subsection (2), the orders that SAET may make are- - (a) an injunction; or - (b) in the case of conduct referred to in subsection (2)(a) or (b), an order that the person pay (within a specified period) the compensation to the person who was the subject of the discriminatory conduct that SAET considers appropriate; or - (c) in the case of conduct referred to in subsection (2)(a) in relation to a worker who was or is an employee or prospective employee, an order that- - (i) the worker be reinstated or re-employed in his or her former position or, if that position is not available, in a similar position; or - (ii) the prospective worker be employed in the position for which he or she had applied or a similar position; or - (d) any other order that SAET considers appropriate. - (4) For the purposes of this section, a person may be found to have engaged in discriminatory conduct for a prohibited reason only if a reason referred to in section 106 was a substantial reason for the conduct. - (5) Nothing in this section is to be construed as limiting any other power of SAET. - (6) For the purposes of this section, each of the following is an eligible person: - (a) a person affected by the contravention; - (b) a person authorised as a representative by a person referred to in paragraph (a).
+- (1) An eligible person may apply to the District Court for an order under this section. - (2) The District Court may make one or more of the orders set out in subsection (3) in relation to a person who has- - (a) engaged in discriminatory conduct for a prohibited reason, or - (b) requested, instructed, induced, encouraged, authorised or assisted another person to engage in discriminatory conduct for a prohibited reason, or - (c) contravened section 108. - (3) For the purposes of subsection (2), the orders that the District Court may make are- - (a) an injunction, or - (a1) an order declaring that the person has engaged in conduct of a type referred to in subsection (2)(a), (b) or (c), or - (b) in the case of conduct referred to in subsection (2) (a) or (b), an order that the person pay (within a specified period) the compensation to the person who was the subject of the discriminatory conduct that the District Court considers appropriate, or - (c) in the case of conduct referred to in subsection (2) (a) in relation to a worker who was or is an employee or prospective employee, an order that- - (i) the worker be reinstated or reemployed in his or her former position or, if that position is not available, in a similar position, or - (ii) the prospective worker be employed in the position for which he or she had applied or a similar position, or - (d) any other order that the District Court considers appropriate. - (4) For the purposes of this section, a person may be found to have engaged in discriminatory conduct for a prohibited reason only if a reason referred to in section 106 was a substantial reason for the conduct. - (5) Nothing in this section is to be construed as limiting any other power of the District Court. - (6) For the purposes of this section, each of the following is an eligible person - (a) a person affected by the contravention,

+(b) a person authorised as a representative by a person referred to in paragraph (a).

-113-Procedure for civil actions for discriminatory conduct
+113 Procedure for civil actions for discriminatory conduct

-- (1) A proceeding brought under section 112 must be commenced not more than 1 year after the date on which the applicant knew or ought to have known that the cause of action accrued. - (2) In a proceeding under section 112 in relation to conduct referred to in section 112(2)(a) or (b), if a prohibited reason is alleged for discriminatory conduct, that reason is presumed to be a substantial reason for that conduct unless the defendant proves, on the balance of probabilities, that the reason was not a substantial reason for the conduct. - (3) It is a defence to a proceeding under section 112 in relation to conduct referred to in section 112(2)(a) or (b) if the defendant proves that- - (a) the conduct was reasonable in the circumstances; and

-- (b) a substantial reason for the conduct was to comply with the requirements of this Act or a corresponding WHS law. - (4) To avoid doubt, the burden of proof on the defendant under subsections (2) and (3) is a legal burden of proof.
+- A proceeding brought under section 112 must be commenced not more than 1 year after the date on which the applicant knew or ought to have known that the cause of action accrued. - (2) In a proceeding under section 112 in relation to conduct referred to in section 112 (2) (a) or (b), if a prohibited reason is alleged for discriminatory conduct, that reason is presumed to be a substantial reason for that conduct unless the defendant proves, on the balance of probabilities, that the reason was not a substantial reason for the conduct. - (3) It is a defence to a proceeding under section 112 in relation to conduct referred to in section 112 (2) (a) or (b) if the defendant proves that- - (a) the conduct was reasonable in the circumstances, and - (b) a substantial reason for the conduct was to comply with the requirements of this Act or a corresponding WHS law. - (4) To avoid doubt, the burden of proof on the defendant under subsections (2) and (3) is a legal burden of proof.

-Division 4-General
+Division 4 General

-114-General provisions relating to orders
+114 General provisions relating to orders